rubenscordeirobr/geogebra/README.md

 * After a minute or two the GWT UI will appear
 * After the Startup URLs are loaded on the UI, select the app that you wish start.
 For example, if you select `graphing.html` and click on Launch Default Browser then the Graphing Calculator app with the newest features will load and start in your default browser

+## Using a containerized build environment

+If you prefer to keep your host system clean, you can run GeoGebra's Gradle tasks inside a Docker container that bundles all required tooling (Java 8, Node.js, Python utilities and the Gradle wrapper).
+See [`docker/README.md`](docker/README.md) for detailed instructions on building the image and running tasks such as `:web:run` or `:desktop:run` from within the container.